Published February 20, 2020|3 min read

 Even if machines take over making stuff, humans will still decide what they make, Belbase said.
 Judgement and creativity will be major advantages, he added.

 "Develop skills in interpersonal management, critical skills, social interaction," said Muro, who has written papers on the impact of automation.
-"Things that are more nuanced and interpersonal and more social tend to have lower exposure rates [to automation]."
+"Things that are more nuanced and interpersonal and more social tend to have lower exposure rates ."

 For parents, it's important to prepare children for a lifetime of learning.